codetipster/hsb-web-frontend/README.md

 - Frontend Application: The frontend of the desktop admin and accountant application is built with React, which is a popular JavaScript library for building user interfaces.
 React will provide the user interface for the admin and accountant desktop application.

-- Backend Application: The backend of the application is built with Node, which is a popular JavaScript runtime environment.
+- Backend Application(server side:): The backend of the application is built with Node, which is a popular JavaScript runtime environment.
 Node will handle the business logic of the application, communicate with the database and provide an API to the frontend.

 - Mobile Application: The mobile application is built with Flutter, which is an open-source mobile application development framework created by Google.
 Flutter allows the application to be developed for both Android and iOS devices, and will provide the user interface for clients to communicate with the admin and accountant applications.